• Skip to primary navigation

 Jump to Recipe Print Recipe

 This easy canned pinto beans and rice recipe is hearty enough to serve as a main dish but also works well as a side dish to your favorite Tex-Mex entree.
+You can also make it using dried beans in a slow cooker.
 It's satisfying, healthy, and budget-friendly, making it an excellent choice for weeknights.

-bowl of pinto beans and rice with two spoons and a napkin.
+bowl of easy pinto beans and rice with two spoons and a napkin.

-I consider rice and beans to be a comfort food, whether I serve them as a vegetarian main dish, or as a side to refried bean tacos or chipotle enchiladas.
+I consider rice and beans to be a comfort food, whether I serve them as a vegetarian main dish, or as a side to refried bean tacos, easy mushroom tacos, or chipotle enchiladas.

 Seasoned with warm Mexican spices like cumin, oregano, chili powder, and paprika, this homemade rice and beans recipe is so satisfying while still being a nutritious powerhouse that's high in fiber and protein.